HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

 ## Organizations
 - The Kingsman Secret Service is a secret organization that works directly for the Crown.
 They function as secret agents that do everything in their power to keep Indalo safe.
 They are highly-trained agents with a partner Pokèmon and each have code names based on the Knights of the Round Table.
+	- All Kingsman agents are supported by two individuals known by the code-names "Merlin" and "Morgana" in reference to Merlin the Wizard and Morgana le Fay, who oversees the agency support staff, formulates field strategies, trains prospective recruits and provides technological/IT assistance as necessary.
+	- Each Kingsman has a signet ring that identifies them as a Kingsman.
+	- Each of the Kingsman are born off high society, save the one probationary member, Sir Gareth, who the party run into.
+He was taken off the streets by Sir Gaheris and given a chance to become a member of Kingsman.
 ## NPCs
 - Kamille has become Instagram famous.
 - Garibaldi - strongest trainer or Fakemon (on par with Bidoof)